Shogun

-The office of shogun was in practice hereditary, though over the course of the history of Japan several different clans held the position.
-The title was originally held by military commanders during Heian period in the eighth and ninth centuries.
+The office of shogun was in practice hereditary, although over the course of the history of Japan several different clans held the position.
+The title was originally held by military commanders during the Heian period in the eighth and ninth centuries.
 When Minamoto no Yoritomo gained political ascendency over Japan in 1185, the title was revived to regularize his position, making him the first shogun in the usually understood sense.

+It is often said that one must be of the Minamoto lineage to become a shogun, but this is not true.
+While it is true that the Minamoto lineage was respected as a lineage suitable for the position of shogun, the fourth and fifth shoguns of the Kamakura shogunate were from the Fujiwara lineage (although their mothers were from the Minamoto lineage), and the sixth through ninth shoguns were from the imperial lineage.
+Oda Nobunaga, who claimed to be a descendant of the Taira clan, was approached for the position of shogun a month before his death.